robdunn4/QSpice/README.md

 An alternative to the QSpice C-Block component code generator.

 ## QTcpServer Project
-A TCP-based client/server framework for QSpice components.
+A TCP-based client/server framework for QSpice C-Block components.